Ikarosy/SpikingNeRF-of-CASIA/README.md

 I am totally open to negative comments.
 They can help perfect my work.
 But such **toxic lies** are driving me FKing crazy.
 It exactly fits the old Chinese saying "欲加之罪何患无辞", just fabricate some crimes and put me in the jail.

 I was so so so pissed.
 Why would I suffer such persecution?
-How could such JK be a reviewer who clearly violated the ethical guidelines?
+How could such J**k be a reviewer who clearly violated the ethical guidelines?

 Now, I clearly understand why influential works like Mamba, PACT, would be rejected.
 Some vicious peers.
 Nevertheless, I have to let it go.
 I am just tired.
 Need to move on.
 But,  wont go any further with this project.
 11-16,2024.